estefvazquez/estefvazquez/README.md

 Biotechnologist | PhD Candidate in Biomedical Sciences

-💻 Investigating the tumour immune microenvironment (TME) of acral melanoma
+🧬 Investigating the tumour immune microenvironment (TME) of acral melanoma

-🧬 Leveraging RNA-seq and proteomics data analysis (bioinformatics)
+💻 Leveraging RNA-seq and proteomics data analysis (bioinformatics)

-Current focus: Unraveling the molecular components that shape the immune landscape and antitumor immunity in acral melanoma, a rare and aggressive skin cancer subtype.
+Current research: Unraveling the molecular components that shape the immune landscape and antitumor immunity in acral melanoma, a rare and aggressive skin cancer subtype.

-- 📚 I am currently learning: **German Language**
+- 📚 I am currently learning: **German**

 - 🔬 I am looking to collaborate on: **Multi-omics and Immuno-Oncology related projects.**

-- ☺︎ I’m looking for help with: **Spatial Omics and ML**
+- 💡 I’m looking for help with: **Spatial Omics and ML**

-- 💬 Ask me about: **Tumour immunology, RNA-seq deconvolution, data visualization, music, coffee, and photography**. 🎸🎶 Always eager to discuss, collaborate, and learn.
+- 💬 Ask me about: **Tumour immunology, RNA-seq deconvolution, data visualization, music, coffee, and photography**. 🎸🎶🎹🎨 Always eager to discuss, collaborate, and learn.

 - 📫 How to reach me: **estef.vazquezcruz@gmail.com**